jjpeet/Wallboard/README.md

 # Wallboard
 ## Switch between external websites

 This project is an investigation to see how to cycle between a number of external websites.
-Typically this would display on a wall mounted screen used in a Local Disaster Coordnation centre.
+Typically this would display on a wall mounted screen used in a Local Disaster Coordination centre.

-Script.JP Defines an array of the target sites;
+Script.JS Defines an array of the target sites;
 * https://www.moretonbay.qld.gov.au/maps-disaster.aspx'
 * http://www.bom.gov.au/products/IDR503.loop.shtml#skip'